mreimitz/qccl.qmsservice/README.md

 #### qccl.qmsapi.GetTaskByID
+Command to get a task by its id
+> Parameter
-Command to get a task by its id p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice p2 : "[taskid]" 		id the of the task
+1. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
+2. p2 : "[taskid]" 		id the of the task
 ```
 LET vCurTaskID = '$(v.ph.taskid)';
 call qccl.qmsapi.GetTaskByID('$(vService)', vCurTaskID);